 Flight School by Lita Judge

 Little Penguin has the soul of an eagle.
 Only his body isn’t built for flying.
 Little Penguin’s friends at Flight School try to help him fly.
 Then flamingo has an idea that works — and penguin experiences flying.
 He’s so thrilled he brings a friend to flight school.
-A bird that has a soul of a swallow.
+A bird that has the soul of a swallow.
 Ostrich.

 Cindy Moo by Lori Mortensen illustrated by Jeff Mack